 About the Charlotte Community Capital Fund

 The Charlotte Community Capital Fund is an innovative public/private fund established in 2003 to assist small businesses with gaining access to capital.
-The City partnered with various other major corporations and foundations to provide a 85% loan guaranty for business loans made by Self-Help
+The City partnered with various other major corporations and foundations to provide a 85% loan guaranty for business loans made by our participating lending partners Self-Help

 The Charlotte Community Capital Fund is made possible by the following community partners:

 - Time Warner

 - Piedmont Natural Gas